week of 2018 edition!

 There’re a lot of good posts in the anime space.
 I hope this post helps you find some of them!

-I'm a big fan of strong female characters -- strong referring not only to physical strength, but other characteristics as well.
+I’m a big fan of strong female characters — strong referring not only to physical strength, but other characteristics as well.
 Need proof?
-Check out my 5 Female Characters I'd Fight Beside Any Day post (okay, that focuses on physical strength, but work with me here...).
+Check out my 5 Female Characters I’d Fight Beside Any Day post.
 Shameless self-promotion aside, I really enjoyed the perspective in this post from 100 Word Anime.
 After invoking the spirit of Buffy the Vampire Slayer, the post discusses what strength means in a variety of contexts.
-It also uses Princess Principal as a positive -- and I'll use any opportunity to promote that show!
+It also uses Princess Principal as a positive — and I’ll use any opportunity to promote that show!

-When I read a post like this one, I expect to see certain points.
-For example, I expect a pet peeve to be inappropriate fan service, because it's pretty common and terribly distracting.
+When I read a post like this one, I expect certain content.
+For example, I expect a pet peeve to be inappropriate fan service, because it’s pretty common and pretty distracting.
 What caught my attention in this post from Anime Girls NYC was that it included pet peeves that I have, but rarely see mentioned!
-I find numbers 2 and 4 (I don't want to give them away here!) particularly annoying!
+I find numbers 2 and 4 (I don’t want to give them away here!) particularly annoying!

 Remember what I just said about the time between seasons?
-I'm also afraid of missing a good show because I misjudge the title.
-I had absolutely no intention of watching this show until I read a tweet from @sliceofalfredo.
+I’m also afraid of missing a good show because I misjudge the title.
+I had absolutely no intention of watching this show until I read a post from @sliceofalfredo.
 So I watched it.
 And this post from Anime Q and A perfectly captures my reaction!
-I guess I shouldn't judge a show by its title -- and you think I would have learned my lesson rom Is It Wrong to Pick Up Girls in a Dungeon, woudln't you?
+I guess I shouldn’t judge a show by its title — and you think I would have learned my lesson with Is It Wrong to Pick Up Girls in a Dungeon?

-I'm not a big fan of negativity.
-For example, you won't catch me bad-mouthing Sword Art Online, primarily because I really enjoyed it.
-But I've never understood why some folks seem so down on a show because of its origins!
+I’m not a big fan of negativity.
+You won’t catch me bad-mouthing Sword Art Online, primarily because I really enjoyed it.
 So when I read the title of this post from Lethargic Ramblings, I was really curious what direction it would take.
 Would it be a real defense?
-Would it be sarcastic?
 What examples would it use?
-By the time I read the article's positive example of A Certain Magical Index, I was sold!
+By the time I read the positive example of A Certain Magical Index, I was sold!
 I think this post shares an insightful and balanced perspective on the topic.

-Let's keep the light novel theme going!
-I try to celebrate anime here at Crow's World of Anime.
-But I don't like to ignore weaknesses, even in the shows I like.
-This post from Railgunfan75's Geek Blog attracted my attention because of the honesty it showed in discussing why Sword Art Online is perfect for newcomers.
-Far from ignoring the show's weaker points, it showcases them and discusses why they might round out the experience for newcomers.
+Let’s keep the light novel theme going!
+I like to celebrate anime here at Crow’s World of Anime.
+But I don’t like to ignore weaknesses, even in the shows I like.
+This post from Railgunfan75’s Geek Blog attracted my attention because of the honesty it showed in discussing why Sword Art Online is perfect for newcomers.
+Far from ignoring the show’s weaker points, it showcases them and discusses why they might appeal to newcomers.